claritychallenge/clarity/recipes/clip2/baseline/README.md

 There are two baselines:

-1. Mono: which downmix the music signal to mono before the prediction.
+1. Mono (`cadenzachallenge/CLIP2-BaselineMono`): which downmix the music signal to mono before the prediction.
-2. Better-ear: that predicts intelligibility for each channel independently using the same model and returns the maximum value.
+2. Better-ear (`cadenzachallenge/CLIP2-BaselineBE`): that predicts intelligibility for each channel independently using the same model and returns the maximum value.

 ### 3.1 Train the model